• « Return to page

 • To make decisions in respect of service level agreements.

-• To ensure that sufficient funds are set aside for pay increments as set out in the Pay Policy and as recommended by the Headteacher.
+• To ensure that sufficient funds are set aside for pay increments as set out in the Pay Policy and as recommended by the Head Teacher.

 Financial Monitoring